noahitall/PimGarden/README.md

 - Toggle favorites filter to show only your favorite entities
 - Toggle between full-sized and compact card views
 - Mark entities as favorites by tapping the star icon
+- View upcoming birthdays with countdown display (when feature is enabled)
+- Entity cards with sparklines showing recent interaction history

 ### Entity Details
 - View and add custom interaction types with personalized icons and colors
 - Tap on an entity's avatar to see a menu of interaction options
 - View interaction history with a sparkline visualization that works in both view modes
 - Add tags to categorize entities for easier management
+- Set and manage birthday information for contacts
+- Configure birthday reminder notifications

 ### Groups Management
 - Create groups to organize people and topics